Celebrating Five Years of Holy Cross Prep Academy Thanks To Over Six Decades of Support!

-November 11, 2017 - The 60th Anniversary Celebration of Opening of Holy Cross High School.
+November 11, 2017 - The 60th Anniversary Celebration of the Opening of Holy Cross High School.
 This event was a culmination of a year’s planning, and during that time only a very small number of people (the future HCPA Founding Board) knew just how precarious the future existence actually was.
 But at this celebration, over 500 alumni walked the halls of their youth and enjoyed dancing in the gym to the band "Don’t Call Me Francis".
 The success of this event reinforced to the group the extreme need for Holy Cross to be saved, even if it meant taking the school independent from the Diocese.
 The traditions needed to live on!

 November 13, 2017 - The Save Holy Cross group (the future HCPA Founding Board) meets officals of Mater Dei High School in Middletown Township.
 In 2015, they were similarly informed by the Diocese of Trenton that they were to be closed, and raised $1.5 million to stay open as Mater Dei Prep.